 The FASB issued ASU 2018-15, Goodwill and Other Internal Use Software (Subtopic 350-40).
 This update aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-This ASU is effective for reporting periods beginning after December 15, 2020.
-The Board of Pensions is evaluating the impact of the new standard on the combined financial statements.
+The adoption of this ASU in 2021 did not have a material impact on the combined financial statements.

 The FASB issued ASU 2020-07, Not-for-Profit Entities; Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This update requires a not-for-profit entity to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
 In addition, not-for-profit entities are required to disclose additional qualitative and quantitative information related to nonfinancial assets.
-This update is effective for reporting periods beginning after June 15, 2021.
-The Board of Pensions is evaluating the impact of this new standard on the combined financial statements.
+This update became effective for reporting periods beginning after June 15, 2021.
+The Board of Pensions is evaluating the impact of this new standard on the combined financial statements but does not expect the impact to be material.

 USE OF ESTIMATES - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, benefit obligations, and changes therein.
 Fair value of investments, benefits plan liabilities, and accumulated plan benefits represent the most significant estimates.
 Actual results may differ materially from estimates.
 The estimates and assumptions used are based on the presumption that the Benefits Plan will continue indefinitely.
 Different accounting estimates and actuarial assumptions would be applicable if the Benefits Plan were terminated.

-REPORT AND VALUATION DATES - Report dates are December 31, 2018, 2019 and 2020 unless otherwise indicated.
+REPORT AND VALUATION DATES - Report dates are December 31, 2019, 2020 and 2021 unless otherwise indicated.
 The independent actuarial firms valued the obligations of the Benefits Plan as of the same dates.

 IMPACT OF COVID-19 PANDEMIC - The Board of Pensions continues to closely monitor developments relating to the novel coronavirus COVID-19 pandemic (the "Pandemic") and assess its impact on the business.
 The Board of Pensions has not participated in any governmental financial assistance program and has been able to maintain financial and operational stability throughout the Pandemic.
 In business operations, the Board of Pensions has implemented risk management and business continuity plans and taken preventive measures and other precautions, such as employee business travel restrictions and remote work arrangements which, to date, have been able to maintain critical business processes, customer service levels, and relationships with key vendors.
-The Board of Pensions expects that the Pandemic, as well as the sustained low interest rate environment, will continue to be a significant factor across the investment portfolio, plan reserves and business operations.
-The Pandemic has negatively impacted churches, employing organizations and members; therefore, the Board of Pensions offered financial relief from dues payment based on need, extended dues payment terms, expanded benefits plan coverage for care and testing - all with no adverse impact on income or plan reserves.
+The Board of Pensions expects that the Pandemic will continue to be a significant factor across the investment portfolio, plan reserves and business operations.
+The Pandemic has negatively impacted churches, employing organizations and members; therefore, during 2020, the Board of Pensions offered financial relief from dues payment based on need and extended dues payment terms.
+In 2020 and 2021, the benefits plan coverage was expanded for care and testing.
 The future impact of the pandemic is uncertain and dependent on the future pacing and intensity of the pandemic, the duration of policies and initiatives to address COVID-19, and the progress of an uncertain economic recovery.